openmrs/openmrs-owa-labworkflow/README.md

 This will build and deploy the app to the `owa` directory in your server's application data directory.
 This must be set using the `LOCAL_OWA_FOLDER` entry in `config.json`.
 If you don't have a `config.json`, you will need to create one in the `app` directory.
 See `test-config.json` as an example.
+Adjust APP_ENTRY_POINT for your local server.

 ## Running Cypress tests